 But, I come to a single lane construction zone and know that if I go into that, some inattentive driver will run right up my exhaust pipe as I will not have a place to get out of the way.
 Fortunately they've got a whole lane blocked off and it is in the shade of a hillside.
 So I come to a halt and figure I'd better see what I've got.
 I call the motel and tell them -

 "I am broke down on the side of the road.
 I don't know if I will be 2 hours or 2 days so please cancel my room."

 I don't want to get hit with a motel room charge that I ain't gonna use on top of whatever this little adventure will cost.
 I know it has to be a throttle cable that has broken, but I can't imagine the Honda ones breaking as thick as they are.
 So I strip the bike down til I can get a good view.
 It turns out it is the cruise control throttle cable that has snapped.
-That's fixable as I can remove the cruise control - but they're just one problem.
+That's fixable as I can remove the cruise control cable unit - but there's just one problem.
 It requires that I remove the gas tank from the bike and it has quite a bit of fuel in it.
 There is no other way after several minutes of trying various options.
-So out it comes, out comes the cruise control cable unit and I hook the original throttle cable back.
+So out it comes, out comes the cruise control cable unit and I hook the original throttle cable back in place.
 It appears to be working fine now, so I reassemble things and she fires back up and we are ready to go.

 |This whole little 'adventure' has taken about 2-3 hours but I decide I will head for my original motel.
 I figure I have a better chance of getting a room there than anywhere else since I did have a reservation originally.|

 I finally arrive, pull into the lot and go inside.
 I tell the lady behind the counter -

 "Ma'am, I'm the feller that called a while back, broken down on the interstate, and canceled my room.
 Anything you can do for me?"